 They equally inhabit lakes, streams, and rivers.
 The common carp crawls on the ground and uses its ventral mouth to catch anything that is edible.
 More so, its teeth are found in its throat and looks like the molars of humans.

-Peppered Cory catfish
+3. Peppered Cory catfish

 These feeders on the bottom have green and black spots around the body, and under its parts are white in colour.
 This species is not difficult to be cared for, and is recommended to beginners.

 The Peppered Cory catfish need nutritious food, so they need food for both animal and plant, and it is okay to feed them dipped fish, dried worms, shrimp pellets, and other foods that are organic.

 They equally need at least a tank of about ten water gallons, with enough and proper hiding places like the coconut caves, in which they can hide away from light.

-Zebra Loach (Botia striata)
+5. Zebra Loach

 This is an amazing species of the loach, they are bottom dwellers and grow up to similar length as other common fish, for about three point five over nine centimeters and are perfect for aquariums.

 Feeding the loach is not very tasking as it can feed on a daphnia, catfish pellets, and brine shrimp.
 They are best kept in a seventy-eight liter tank, with substrates that are quite soft.

 They are friendly and interact with other species, and although they are bottom feeders, the khuli loach swim separately, hence, it is commendable to have about five of them in one tank that is about eighty centimeters by its size.

 They are carnivores and can hunt for their food, and can still be served with frozen foods or foods such as bloodworms and the brine shrimp.
 They are not friendly with shrimps and snails and should not be added together.

-Yoyo Loach (Botia almorhae)
+7. Yoyo Loach (Botia almorhae)

 The yoyo loach grows to about 13-15 cm in size.
 This species is usually active and need a substrate and the depth of a tank for food.

 This species have black and brown stripes around its body from which the name yoyo was derived because the stripes that are black in colour are Y as in shape and are across the O on its body, hence the name yoyo.

 Otocinclus species usually do well with in groups of at least 6 per tank.
 This species have a peppered body with black colour, they have about ten centimeters.